matthoffner/backseat-pilot/README.md

 ### extension

-For now it only runs on `http://localhost:8080/chat`.
-Uses esbuild
+For now it only runs on `http://localhost:8000/v1/completions`.
+Uses esbuild.

 ```sh
 npx vsce package